jjvanzon/Circular-Language-Spec/constructs-drafts/aspects.md

 If you can not stop a class from supporting __Referrers__ without stopping objects from supporting __Referrers__ at the same time, then the __Referrers__ aspect might not be widely used anymore.

-Therefore, you are going to might specify for a symbol or object, that it is a non-practitioner of an aspect.
+Therefore, you might specify for a symbol or object, that it is a non-practitioner of an aspect.
 Derivation of objects might take over the specified aspect, but not the non-practitioner aspect.

 JJ